activityfinder/activityfinder.github.io/index.md

 # Development History

 ## Milestone 1: Mockup development
+Milestone 1 started on November 7th, 2017 and ended on November 22nd, 2017.

+The goal for Milestone 1 was to provide a mockup of pages for the application.

-Milestone 1 was implemented as a [Github project M1](https://github.com/activityfinder/activityfinder/projects/1)
+Milestone 1 consisted of 6 issues and was managed via [Github project M1](https://github.com/activityfinder/activityfinder/projects/1).

 ## Milestone 2: Data model development

+Coming soon...